Last Updated on May 21, 2026

 Disabling and Enabling Smart App Control

 One thing to be aware of is if you turn Smart App Control off and try to open a blocked file, you will not get a warning from SAC and will most likely just not be able to open the file.
-If this happens, you can then go back to the properties for that file and see if you have the Unlock option.
+The system just fails silently.
+If this happens, you can then go back to the properties for that file and see if you have theĀ UnblockĀ option available to click.

 For additional training resources, check out our online IT training courses.